Michelle Young

 Book chapters

-Young, Michelle E. forthcoming.
+Young, Michelle E. 2023.
 Horizon, interaction sphere, cult?
 A view of the ‘Chavín Phenomenon’ from Huancavelica.
 In Reconsidering the Chavín Phenomenon in the 21st Century, edited by RL Burger and J Nesbitt.
 Dumbarton Oaks, Washington, D.C.

-Weber, Sadie L. and Michelle E. Young. forthcoming.
+Weber, Sadie L. and Michelle E. Young.
+2023.
 Eating local, drinking imported: Chicha recipes, emulative desire, and identity formation at Atalla, Huancavelica, Peru.
 In Food, Diet, and Cuisine in the Ancient Andes, edited by MP Alfonso-Durruty and DE Blom.
 University of Arizona Press.

 Dissertation